Libya rebels say "close in" on Gaddafi

 "All our friends in the international community speak of stability and security.
 We need that too."

 "If there is fighting, there is fighting," Zuma said.
 "The process is fluid.
-That's part of what we inform countries -- whether there is an authority to recognise."
+That's part of what we inform countries -- whether there is an authority to recognize."

 Rebel leaders are determined to show they are in charge, though estimates vary of when the TNC will move formally from its Benghazi base in the east to the war zone that is Tripoli.